Coffs Harbour: Sport

-There is a local Australian rules football competition with three clubs in the city; Coffs Harbour, Northern Beaches-Woologoolga and Sawtell Saints.
+There is a local Australian rules football competition with three clubs in the city; Coffs Harbour, Northern Beaches–Woologoolga and Sawtell Saints.

 There is also a men's and women's soccer league, two rugby union clubs (Coffs Harlequins and Southern Cross University), junior and senior basketball competitions and the representative Coffs Suns, field hockey and netball competitions.

 In 2001, Coffs Harbour hosted the Oceania region's qualification matches for the 2002 FIFA World Cup.
 One these matches played at Coffs Harbour was the Australia 31–0 American Samoa game, which set a new world record for international association football's biggest-ever win.

 Pacific Bay Resort hosted 'Camp Wallaby' throughout the 2000s, in which the Wallabies called Coffs Harbour home.

 The 2007 and 2013 City vs Country Rugby League representative fixtures were held in Coffs Harbour.

 The city is home to the Coffs Harbour International Stadium, which has hosted FIFA World Cup Qualifiers and a Women's 2008 Beijing Olympics Qualification fixtures for the Matildas in soccer as well as some National Rugby League (NRL) pre-season fixtures and domestic one day cricket matches.
 Coffs Harbour is also known for a great place to skydive due to the hinterland views where The Great Dividing Range meets the sea.

 The region has hosted international rallying through the 1970s through to the early 1980s.
 After that time, the events became part of the Australian Rally Championship and NSW Rally Championships.
 It was the host city for Rally Australia, a round of the World Rally Championship in 2011.
-The rally used roads from the neighboring Bellingen, and Nambucca shires in addition to Coffs Harbour.
+The rally used roads from the neighbouring Bellingen, and Nambucca shires in addition to Coffs Harbour.
 The rally returned permanently to Coffs Harbour in 2013.
 In 2016, the rally was run in November with a Super special Stage at the Coffs Jetty.
-It was last held in 2018.
+It was last held in 2018 after the 2019 edition was cancelled due to the Black Summer bushfires.

 Coffs Harbour is home to three locally grown sporting events attracting thousands of competitors each year: the Coffs Harbour Triathlon (bcu Coffs Tri), the Coffs Harbour running festival and the Coffs Ocean Swims, all raising money to local children's charities.